anpais/IntuneDocs/intune/vpp-apps-ios.md

 	- **Type of VPP account** - Choose from **Business** or **Education**.
 	- **Automatic app updates** - Choose from **On** to **Off** to enable automatic updates.
 When enabled, Intune detects the VPP app updates inside the app store and automatically pushes them to the device when the device checks in.
         > [!NOTE]
 		> Automatic app updates work for both device and user licensed apps for iOS Version 11.0 and above.
+App updates are going to be deployed automatically only for apps that are set with the Type "Required".
 6. When you are done, select **Create**.

 The token is displayed in the list of tokens pane.